Fall 2016 Enrollment

 |Number of Classes||75||173||158||65||12||2||0||485|

-Mount Union is committed to creating a campus environment that moves our students along in their journeys toward independence, immersing them in a supportive yet challenging haven that is comfortable, stimulating, inviting, and safe.
+Mount Union is committed to creating a campus environment that moves students along in their journeys toward independence, immersing them in a supportive yet challenging haven that is comfortable, stimulating, inviting, and safe.
 From housing and gathering spaces to cultural and wellness experiences, Mount Union’s transformational campus life is designed to transition its students from adolescence to adulthood.

 Through theme houses, students have an opportunity to live with others who share a common interest.
-These University-owned houses, located close to campus, provide students with the chance to explore their theme and develop programs and activities that are aimed at benefitting the greater Mount Union community.
+These University-owned houses, located close to campus, provide students with the chance to explore their theme and develop programs and activities that are aimed at benefiting the greater Mount Union community.

 Students have an opportunity to join a community of other highly motivated students as members of the Honors Program.
-From advanced seminars to cultural events, and service learning to leadership opportunities, students in the Honors Program benefit from opportunities to spur their intellectual curiosity, stretch their abilities, and build résumés that will stand out to employers and graduate schools.
+From advanced seminars to cultural events, and service-learning to leadership opportunities, students in the Honors Program benefit from opportunities to spur their intellectual curiosity, stretch their abilities, and build résumés that will stand out to employers and graduate schools.

 Mount Union is committed to extending learning beyond the classroom through an annual lecture series that brings renowned speakers to campus.
 Former presidents, Supreme Court justices, professional athletes, and social activists are among the special guests who have been featured.
-These events provide opportunities for interdisciplinary learning, the exploration of new ideas and concepts, and an exposure to global issues and ideas.
+These events provide opportunities for interdisciplinary learning, the exploration of new ideas and concepts, and exposure to global issues and ideas.

 Student Involvement and Leadership

 Home to nearly 90 student organizations, Mount Union provides ample opportunity for students to engage with their classmates while exploring their passions and interests.
-Student organizations range in type and include academic, sports, diversity, governing, media, service, social, special interest, and spiritual groups.
+Student organizations range in type and include academic, athletic, diversity, governing, media, service, social, special interest, and spiritual groups.
 Not only do these organizations provide students with an opportunity to connect with others through their mutual interests, but they also provide opportunities for learning and leadership development outside of the classroom.

 Visual and Performing Arts